 And as cannabis laws change, you may be left with questions about where to buy marijuana, what cannabis products are available, and how much you can legally purchase.

 How Have Colorado Marijuana Limits Changed Since Legalization?

 When recreational marijuana was first available in 2014, Colorado residents could purchase up to one ounce (or 28 grams) of THC.
 And tourists were limited to 7 grams.

-When marijuana was first legalized, Colorado residents could purchase up to one ounce, or 28 grams, of THC.
-Tourists were limited to 7 grams.
-As of June 2016, however, both tourists and residents can purchase up to 28 grams of THC.
-And, because of the way Colorado marijuana laws have been written, consumers can choose buy concentrates and edibles in the same quantities as their bud, provided the total doesn’t go over the specified 28 grams.
+By June 2016, the legislation had changed.
+Suddenly, both tourists and residents were able to purchase up to 28 grams of THC.
+And because of the way Colorado marijuana laws were written at the time, consumers could buy concentrates and edibles in the same quantities as their bud, provided the total didn’t go over the specified 28 grams.

 |8g concentrate = 1 oz flower||800mg edible = 1 oz flower|

 |1g concentrate = 1/8th oz flower||100mg edible = 1/8th oz flower|

 If you purchase 2 grams of concentrate and 200mg of edibles, for example, that equates to 1/2 ounce of flower.
 So you would only be able to buy another 1/2 ounce of flower before you reached your Colorado marijuana limit.